cjratcliff/ml-compiled/docs/convolutional.rst

 where :math:`f` is a sequence of layers such as convolutions and nonlinearities.

-Similar but superior to `Highway Networks <https://arxiv.org/abs/1505.00387>`_ as they do not introduce any extra parameters.

 Motivation
 _____________
 There are a number of hypothesized reasons for why residual networks are effective: